rgl/linuxkit-vagrant/README.md

 vagrant ssh bios
 ```

+You can read individual logs at `/var/log` as separate files.
+These log files are managed by the `logwrite` service.

-You can see the logs at `/var/log`.
+You can dump (and then follow) all the logs with `/proc/1/root/usr/bin/logread -F`.
+This reads the logs from the `memlogd` managed named socket at `/var/run/memlogdq.sock`.

 You can also launch the iso with one of: